Jyotish-Kumar29/task_manager_api/readme.md

 1. Set up a PostgreSQL database.
 2. Configure environment variables on the deployment platform.
 3. Deploy the application using appropriate commands (e.g., Heroku CLI).

-### Swagger Documentation

-Swagger API documentation is available at `/api-docs`.
-It provides details about API endpoints, request/response formats, and authentication requirements.

 ### Contributing